rust-lang/rust/text/0000-const-panic.md

 message.
 This panic reporting machinery is already present in the mir interpreter, but needs the lang item detection in order to work.

+Note that this internal machinery is inherently unstable and thus never invoked directly by users.
+Users will use the `panic!` macro as an entry point.
+The internal details of the panic handling might change in the future, but always in a way that will keep allowing MIR interpretation to evaluate it.
+All future changes will have to address this directly and regression tests should ensure that we never break the const evaluability.

 # Drawbacks
 [drawbacks]: #drawbacks